SRP-28/club_website/README.md

 # ✈️ Team Vajra – Official Club Website

-> The official website of **Team Vajra**, the RC Drone & UAV club of MMCOE (Marathwada Minda College of Engineering), Pune.
+> The official website of **Team Vajra**, the RC Drone & UAV club of MMCOE (Marathwada Mitramandal College of Engineering), Pune.

 ---